antazo/ai-python/README.md

 # ai-python

-Access Microsoft Azure AI cognitive services using Python.
+Access Microsoft Azure AI and its cognitive services using Python.

 ## Virtual Environment (optional)

 We activate the virtual environment.
 On Linux:
 ```
 # sudo apt-get install -y python3-pip python3-venv # Libraries needed
-# python3 -m venv my_venv # Do this to invoke the module and create the environment
+# python3 -m venv my_venv # Do this to invoke the module and create our environment called 'my_venv'
-source venv/bin/activate
+source my_venv/bin/activate
 ```
 On Windows:
 ```
-.\.venv\Scripts\activate
+# python -m venv my_venv # Do this to invoke the module and create our environment called 'my_venv'
+.\.my_venv\Scripts\activate
 ```

 ## Libraries